Tired of Reading? Please listen to the blog

 Covid slowed down the economy’s pace and life in general but inspired significant societal, administrative, and technological changes.
 Today, governments worldwide could be looking at securing the telemedicine industry to make it more acceptable and safe for patrons.
 Insurance companies could be open to telemedicine coverage with healthcare service providers trying to resolve challenges surrounding the logistics of offering telemedicine.

-All these could help us accept telemedicine as an alternative model forced upon us by the COVID.
+All of these could help us accept telemedicine as an alternative model forced upon us by the COVID.

 Telemedicine visits have increased dramatically since the start of the pandemic, says Frontier Group.
 Before the pandemic, 13,000 Medicare recipients received care through a telemedicine visit each week.
 That had grown to 1.7 million Medicare patients by the last week of April, it says.